DASH092/DASH092/README.md

 ## Hi there 👋

+Name: Damian
+Photo: Can be viewed in profile
+Major: Psych
+Year: 3
+Why this course: Seemed Interesting
+What got me interested in Psych: Unknown
+Career Plans: **Survival** :X:

 <!--
 **DASH092/DASH092** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.